michaldarda/parcel-rails/README.md

 ### Production

-Gem hooks up to the assets:precompile, so no special setup is required.
+Gem hooks up to the assets:precompile and assets:clobber, so no special setup is required.

 ### Including in view

-`parcel-rails` provides set of helpers that allows you to include bundled modules in your application
+Use Rails generic helpers to include assets in your views

     javascript_include_tag '/parcels/application'
     stylesheet_include_tag '/parcels/application'

 ### Configuration

+After running generator, configuration can be found in config/initializers/parcel.rb.

 	config.parcel.entry_points = %w(app/javascript/application.js)
 	config.parcel.destination = 'public/parcels'